micropython/micropython/ports/stm32f1/README.md

 To build for a given board, run:

-    $ make BOARD=PYBV11
+    $ make BOARD=QiMing_F103RC

 The default board is PYBV10 but any of the names of the subdirectories in the `boards/` directory can be passed as the argument to `BOARD=`.
-The above command should produce binary images in the `build-PYBV11/` subdirectory (or the equivalent directory for the board specified).
+The above command should produce binary images in the `build-QiMing_F103RC/` subdirectory (or the equivalent directory for the board specified).

 You must then get your board/microcontroller into DFU mode.
-On the pyboard connect the 3V3 pin to the P1/DFU pin with a wire (they are next to each other on the bottom left of the board, second row from the bottom) and then reset (by pressing the RST button) or power on the board.
+On the board connect the 3V3 pin to the P1/DFU pin with a wire (they are next to each other on the bottom left of the board, second row from the bottom) and then reset (by pressing the RST button) or power on the board.
 Then flash the firmware using the command:

-    $ make BOARD=PYBV11 deploy
+    $ make BOARD=QiMing_F103RC deploy

 This will use the included `tools/pydfu.py` script.
 You can use instead the `dfu-util` program (available [here](http://dfu-util.sourceforge.net/)) by passing `USE_PYDFU=0`:

-    $ make BOARD=PYBV11 USE_PYDFU=0 deploy
+    $ make BOARD=QiMing_F103RC USE_PYDFU=0 deploy

 If flashing the firmware does not work it may be because you don't have the correct permissions.
 Try then:

-    $ sudo make BOARD=PYBV11 deploy
+    $ sudo make BOARD=QiMing_F103RC deploy

 Or using `dfu-util` directly:

-    $ sudo dfu-util -a 0 -d 0483:df11 -D build-PYBV11/firmware.dfu
+    $ sudo dfu-util -a 0 -d 0483:df11 -D build-QiMing_F103RC/firmware.dfu

 ### Flashing the Firmware with stlink

-ST Discovery or Nucleo boards have a builtin programmer called ST-LINK.
-With these boards and using Linux or OS X, you have the option to upload the `stm32` firmware using the `st-flash` utility from the [stlink](https://github.com/texane/stlink) project.
-To do so, connect the board with a mini USB cable to its ST-LINK USB port and then use the make target `deploy-stlink`.
-For example, if you have the STM32F4DISCOVERY board, you can
-run:

-    $ make BOARD=STM32F4DISC deploy-stlink

-The `st-flash` program should detect the USB connection to the board automatically.
-If not, run `lsusb` to determine its USB bus and device number and set the `STLINK_DEVICE` environment variable accordingly, using the format `<USB_BUS>:<USB_ADDR>`.
-Example:

-    $ lsusb
-    [...]
-    Bus 002 Device 035: ID 0483:3748 STMicroelectronics ST-LINK/V2
-    $ export STLINK_DEVICE="002:0035"
-    $ make BOARD=STM32F4DISC deploy-stlink
+No Test.

 ### Flashing the Firmware with OpenOCD

-Another option to deploy the firmware on ST Discovery or Nucleo boards with a ST-LINK interface uses [OpenOCD](http://openocd.org/).
+Another option to deploy the firmware on STM32F103xx boards with a ST-LINK interface uses [OpenOCD](http://openocd.org/).
 Connect the board with a mini USB cable to its ST-LINK USB port and then use the make target `deploy-openocd`.
-For example, if you have the STM32F4DISCOVERY board:
+For example, if you have the STM32F1DISCOVERY board:

-    $ make BOARD=STM32F4DISC deploy-openocd
+    $ make BOARD=QiMing_F103RC deploy-openocd

-The `openocd` program, which writes the firmware to the target board's flash, is configured via the file `ports/stm32/boards/openocd_stm32f4.cfg`.
-This configuration should work for all boards based on a STM32F4xx MCU with a ST-LINKv2 interface.
+The `openocd` program, which writes the firmware to the target board's flash, is configured via the file `ports/stm32f1/boards/openocd_stm32f1.cfg`.
+This configuration should work for all boards based on a STM32F1xx MCU with a ST-LINKv2 interface.
 You can override the path to this configuration by setting `OPENOCD_CONFIG` in your Makefile or on the command line.